Revisit the romance and energy of Baz Luhrmann’s Romeo + Juliet with Backyard Cinema

 For a guide to what else is on in London this month, click here.

-Posted on 5 April 2016, in Entertainment, Film, London, Nightlife and tagged Backyard Cinema, Baz Luhrmann, cinema, Film, london, Marylebone, Pop up, Romeo & Juliet.
+Posted on 5 Apr 2016, in Entertainment, Film, London, Nightlife and tagged Backyard Cinema, cinema, Marylebone, Pop up.
 Bookmark the permalink.
 9 Comments.